moiseevigor/moiseevigor.github.io/_posts/2026-07-11-cosmic-web-spacetime-geometry.md

     In the middle (finite <em>c</em>) it is the 45° Minkowski cone of special relativity, symmetry group Poincaré.
 At right (<em>c</em> → 0) it closes onto the time axis — the
     <em>Carroll</em> limit, the intrinsic geometry of a black-hole horizon.
 Gauging each
-    corner gives a theory of gravity: Newton–Cartan, Einstein(–Cartan), and Carrollian respectively.
+    corner gives a theory of gravity: Newton–Cartan (strictly, one gauges the
+    <em>Bargmann</em> central extension of the Galilei group), Einstein(–Cartan), and
+    Carrollian respectively.
 Your Euclidean symmetries are the <em>c</em> → ∞ face of the same object that curves into gravity.
   </figcaption>
 </figure>